dimitri/pgloader/pgloader.1.md

   - type int to int       when not auto_increment and (< typemod 10)
   - type int to bigint    when not auto_increment and (<= 10 typemod)
   - type bigint to bigserial when auto_increment

-  - type tinyint to smallint
+  - type tinyint to smallint   drop typemod
-  - type smallint to smallint
+  - type smallint to smallint  drop typemod
-  - type mediumint to integer
+  - type mediumint to integer  drop typemod
+  - type integer to integer    drop typemod
-  - type float to float
+  - type float to float        drop typemod
-  - type bigint to bigint
+  - type bigint to bigint      drop typemod
-  - type double to double precision
+  - type double to double precision drop typemod

-  - type numeric to numeric (keeping the typemod)
+  - type numeric to numeric keep typemod
-  - type decimal to deciman (keeping the typemod)
+  - type decimal to deciman keep typemod

 Texts:

+  - type char       to varchar keep typemod
   - type varchar    to text
   - type tinytext   to text
   - type text       to text